brandur/sorg/content/drafts/canonical-log-lines.md

 ---

 _Canonical log lines_ are a lightweight pattern used within Stripe for improved service observability.
-Their greatest strength is that they act as a midground between other types of analytics in that they present a good trade-off between ease of access and flexibility.
+Their greatest strength is that they act as a middle ground between other types of analytics in that they present a good trade-off between ease of access and flexibility.